xster/flutter-wiki/Hot-Reload.md

-*Warning: This is early access stuff.
-Expect bumps along the way.*

 Flutter is committed to delivering a fast developer workflow.
-The Flutter tools are currently being updated to bring the Dart VM's new _hot reload_ feature to the Flutter developer (both from the Flutter CLI tools and Atom).
+The Flutter tools support near-instant reload of changes powered by the Dart VM's new _hot reload_ feature, both from the Flutter CLI tools and Atom.

-We'd love [feedback](https://github.com/flutter/flutter/issues/new) on this new feature and UX.
+We'd love [feedback](https://github.com/flutter/flutter/issues/new) on this new feature and it's user experience.
 You can try hot reload now, if:

 * You are running Linux or MacOS and are using an Android device or emulator for development.
 * You are running MacOS and are using the iOS simulator for development.